Renaissance Capital: Geography

 Renaissance Capital is focused on emerging and frontier markets.
 The firm has offices in Moscow, London, New York, Lagos, Nairobi, Cape Town, Cairo and Nicosia.

 Renaissance Capital's office in Lagos (Nigeria) serves as a hub for the firm's West African operations, and its Nairobi (Kenya) office provides a base for its activities in the east of the continent.
 The firm has managed transactions in Nigeria, Kenya, South Africa, Ethiopia, Uganda, Rwanda, Tanzania, Egypt and Zambia.

-Rankings, ratings and awards

-Renaissance Capital became the winner of Global Finance magazine’s inaugural Sustainable Finance Awards 2021 in the categories ‘Outstanding Sustainable Financing in Emerging Markets in CEE’ and ‘Outstanding Leadership in Social Bonds in CEE’.

-In 2020, Renaissance Capital has been named 'Investment Bank of the Year for Emerging Markets in Europe' and 'Independent Investment Bank of the Year for Sustainability' in The Banker magazine's annual 'Investment Banking Awards 2020'.
-Previously, the Banker named Renaissance Capital the Most Innovative Bank for Emerging Markets in 2018 and the Most Innovative Bank from Central and Eastern Europe in 2019.

-In 2019, Renaissance Capital was named the Best Investment Bank in Russia in 2018 in the Euromoney Awards for Excellence 2019.

 Product offering

 Renaissance Capital offers a variety of investment banking services in debt and equity capital markets and M&A, sales and trading in equity, fixed income, FX and derivatives, hedging, REPO and financing, as well as prime brokerage and research.

 The firm has established an algorithmic trading unit as part of its existing derivatives business to meet growing client demand, and capitalise on market opportunities.

 Renaissance Capital has acted as organiser on a number of capital markets transactions in Russia, including: Beeline $127.4 mn IPO on NYSE in November 1996 – the first IPO out of Russia; ALROSA $1.3bn IPO in October 2013 – the largest IPO ever on Moscow Exchange; RUSAL $2.24 bn IPO in January 2010 – Hong Kong’s first ever offering by a Russian company; as well as major retail IPOs – Rosneft $10.7 bn IPO in July 2006 and VTB c.$8 bn IPO in May 2007.

 In the frontier and emerging space, Renaissance Capital has organised a number of transactions including the following: